 Under a Progressive policy, you get personal property coverage, liability coverage and also reimbursement for living expenses if your home or apartment is severely damaged.

-Policies from Progressive are easy to understand and its website makes it clear what is and isn’t included with your coverage.
+You can easily understand policies from Progressive and its website makes it clear what is and isn’t included with your coverage.

 Additional policy options include water damage and personal injury protection.
-The average cost of renters insurance from Progressive is between $13 and $35 per month, which makes it an exceptionally affordable choice.
+The average cost of renters insurance from Progressive costs between $13 and $35 per month, which makes it an exceptionally affordable choice.

 Progressive offers a great selection of policies available throughout the United States suitable for most renters’ budgets and needs.
 The insurance powerhouse also offers a wide range of discounts.
 Because Progressive offers over 30 insurance types, you’ll probably find some way to take advantage of its bundling discount.

-Lemonade is an innovative and engaging new insurance provider that offers some of the most affordable policies on the market.
+Lemonade, an innovative and engaging new insurance provider, offers some of the most affordable policies on the market.
 The company uses a new peer-to-peer insurance model.

 It works like this: At the beginning of the month, everyone signed onto Lemonade pays a premium.
 Over the course of the month, Lemonade takes money out of the “pot” to cover insurance claims and administrative costs.